 Moose Pass Is A Peaceful Little Town

-Although it is just a tiny little peaceful town, Moose Pass could make a good base for hiking and kayaking and all things outdoors.
+Although it is a tiny peaceful town, Moose Pass makes a good base for hiking, kayaking, and all things outdoors.

 Visit Exit Glacier To See It Up Close And Personal

-Exit Glacier is one of the Kenai Fjords National Park’s most popular tourist destinations in Alaska because it is so easily accessible.
-Exit Glacier originates in the Harding Icefield in the Kenai Mountains.
+Exit Glacier is located inside Kenai Fjords National Park and is quite popular because it is so easily accessible.

 This picture shows my daughter Victoria’s displeasure at the receding of Exit Glacier since she last visited in 2005.